AVEVA/AVEVA-Samples/Basic/DotNet/readme_SdsLibs.rst

 The following shows how this is done in the code:

 .. code:: cs

+	// create a Discrete stream PropertyOverride indicating that we do not want Sds to calculate a value for Radians and update our stream var propertyOverride = new SdsStreamPropertyOverride()
+		{
+		SdsTypePropertyId = "Radians",
+		InterpolationMode = SdsInterpolationMode.Discrete
+		};
+	var propertyOverrides = new List<SdsStreamPropertyOverride>() {propertyOverride};

+	// update the stream
+	stream.PropertyOverrides = propertyOverrides;
+	await metadataService.CreateOrUpdateStreamAsync(stream);

 The process consists of two steps.
 First, the Property Override must be created, then the stream must be updated.
 Note that the sample retrieves three data points